Singapore Armed Forces: Defence policy

 Deterrence and diplomacy have been the fundamental tenets of Singapore's military defence policy.
 Through the years, the SAF in Singapore has developed extensive links with armed forces from other countries.
 In recent years, there has also been an increased emphasis on peacekeeping and international emergency relief operations.
 Notable are the SAF's contribution to the peacekeeping operations in Afghanistan, East Timor, the Persian Gulf, as well as the disaster response in the 2004 Indian Ocean earthquake, the 2005 Nias–Simeulue earthquake, the 2006 Yogyakarta earthquake, Hurricane Katrina, and the 2008 Sichuan earthquake.

 Singapore's spending on military hardware has enabled the SAF to advance from a defensive and defeatist "poisoned shrimp" strategy to a forward defence military strategy in tandem with sustained economic growth.
-Since the 1980s the government of Singapore has maintained the SAF as a modern and technically proficient armed force that is capable of conventional warfare on land.
+Since the 1980s, the government of Singapore has maintained the SAF as a modern and technically proficient armed force that is capable of conventional warfare on land.
 The SAF's declared mission statement is to "enhance Singapore’s peace and security through deterrence and diplomacy, and should these fail, to secure a swift and decisive victory over the aggressor".

-The SAF's policy towards Malay people, who share religious and ethnic ties with Singapore's largest neighbours, Malaysia and Indonesia, has been a source of controversy over the years.
-Malays were virtually excluded from conscription from the beginning of the draft in 1967 until 1977 and, after the policy was eased, were assigned mainly to serve in the Singapore Police Force and the Singapore Civil Defence Force, and not active combat roles.
+The SAF's policy towards citizens of Malay ancestry, who often share religious and ethnic ties with Singapore's largest neighbours, Malaysia and Indonesia, had been a source of controversy for decades.
+Malays were de facto excluded from conscription from the beginning of the draft in 1967 until 1977.
+Even after the policy was eased, they were assigned mainly to the Singapore Police Force and the Singapore Civil Defence Force rather than active combat roles.

 In 1987, Lee Hsien Loong (then Second Minister for Defence) stated that "If there is a conflict, if the SAF is called to defend the homeland, we do not want to put any of our soldiers in a difficult position where his emotions for the nation may be in conflict with his religion."
 Military analyst Sean Walsh claimed that "official discrimination against the Malay population remains an open secret".
 The Ministry of Defence contests the charge, noting that there are "Malay pilots, commandos and air defence personnel" and stating that "the proportion of eligible Malays selected for specialist and officer training is similar to the proportion for eligible non-Malays."
+Since the turn of the 21st century, Malays have become increasingly involved in various military branches, including the Air Force and the Navy.